hpssjellis/particle.io-photon-high-school-robotics/a11-dc-motor-drivers/README.md

 Now it is your turn to make two working circuit diagrams from the images below and to get them running using the Photon and the Web-app.

+Use the two check.ino to test your electrical connections

 Good luck.